tikikun/tikikun.github.io/content/posts/rope-rotary-position-embedding-down-to-the-bone/index.md

 ...and so on.

 But for real?
-What the hell is RoPE and how does it work?
+What the hell is RoPE, and how does it work?
 They say something about sin and cos, but what does that even mean?
 Now, I am about to debunk all of that, for your sake.

 ## The intuition behind RoPE